Anand Kumar: Awards

+In 2010, the Government of Bihar honored Anand Kumar with the Maulana Abul Kalam Azad Shiksha Puraskar, the state’s highest award in the field of education.

+In 2018, Anand Kumar was awarded Mahaveer Awards in Chennai for excellence in human endeavour in the field of Education, presented by Bhagwan Mahaveer Foundation.

 On 8 November 2018, Anand Kumar was honoured with the Global Education Award 2018 by Malabar Gold & Diamonds in Dubai.
 His efforts in the field of education are considered "pioneering".

 Anand Kumar has been felicitated in the US with "Education Excellence Award 2019 " by the Foundation For Excellence in Education (FFE) at a function in San Jose, California.
-Anand Kumar received "Mahaveer Award" in Chennai.

 Anand Kumar recently awarded with Bharat Ganit Ratna Award 2022- a special award declared by DASA India - National VO operated from Agartala Tripura on 10 March 2022, which has been handed over by Anjan Banik, National Chairman of DASA India.

 In 2023, he was awarded the Padma Shri by the Government of India for his contributions in the field of literature and education.

-In 2018, he was awarded Bhagwan Mahaveer Award in Medicine.

 In popular culture

 Bollywood director Vikas Bahl has directed a film titled Super 30, with Hrithik Roshan as Anand Kumar, based on his life and works.
 The movie was successful at the box office and became a great inspiration for many students.